-Russian names can be confusing!
-If you spend time with Russians, read Russian literature, or watch Russian films, you may be boggled by how many names one person can be called.
-For example, you may know your friend's name is Alexandra, but her friends call her “Sasha” and her mother calls her “Sashenka.”
-You may call your Russian-born professor Dr. Tolstoy, but when you hear other Russians address him, they call him “Boris Stepanovich.”
+Russian names can be confusing to English speakers.
+If you are planning a trip to Russia, spend time with Russian people, read Russian literature, or watch Russian movies, your mind might be boggled by how many names one person can be called.
+For example, you may know your friend's name is Alexandra, but her friends call her “Sasha,” and her mother calls her “Sashenka.”

 Russian first names are often shortened to a short form or a diminutive.
-Sometimes these names sound nothing like the names from which they were derived!
-Learn about Russian nicknames and diminutive forms of Russian first names.
+Sometimes these names sound nothing like the names from which they were derived.